Vizzuality/gefc-api/README.md

 This project includes multiple `rake` tasks to handle different data import and transformation tasks.

-- `widgets:import_json`: Imports a .json file containing widget/indicator data
-- `indicators:populate_meta`: For existing indicators, <tbd>
 - `groups:import_csv_file`: Imports a .csv file containing Records.
-Creates associated Groups, Subgroups, Units, Regions, Scenarios, Widgets, and underlying associations.
-Clears all these data types prior to import.
+Creates associated Indicator, Groups, Subgroups, Units, Regions, Scenarios, Widgets, and underlying associations.
+Deletes all these data types prior to import.
 Requires a `file_name` env var with the full path to the .csv file.
 - `groups:import_csv_folder`: Similar to `groups:import_csv_file`, but instead imports all .csv files found within a given folder.
 Requires a `folder_name` env var with the full path to the folder containing the .csv files.
+- `widgets:import_json_file`: Imports a .json file containing widgets configuration data, extending existing Indicator data and creating IndicatorWidget associations.
+Deletes all IndicatorWidget prior to import.
+Requires preexisting Indicator, Groups, Subgroups data (imported through either `groups:import_csv_file` or `groups:import_csv_folder`).
+Requires a `file_name` env var with the full path to the .json file.
+- `widgets:import_json_folder`: Similar to `widgets:import_json_file`, but instead imports all .json files found within a given folder.
+Requires a `folder_name` env var with the full path to the folder containing the .json files.
+- `indicators:populate_meta`: For existing indicators, <tbd>

 ## Authentication